sivaundavalli/url_status/README.md

       Link: https://github.com/sivaundavalli/url_status/blob/main/Dockerfile

-      This is the Docker file to build the image from the existing script. this will take the contents of      requirements.txt(https://github.com/sivaundavalli/url_status/blob/main/requirements.txt) and install those as a dependancy. the requirements are to install flask and requests module once the docker build is completed i had pushed that to docker hub and made it publicaly available and below command can be used to pull and run the docker image
+      This is the Docker file to build the image from the existing flask script.
+This will take the contents of      requirements.txt(https://github.com/sivaundavalli/url_status/blob/main/requirements.txt) and install those as a dependancy. the requirements are to install flask and requests module once the docker build is completed i had pushed that to docker hub and made it publicaly available and below command can be used to pull and run the docker image

       Docker Image command: docker run sivvaundavalli/metrics &